holoviz/panel/doc/tutorials/intermediate/index.md

 After these tutorials you will be able to build a wide range of large and complex multi-page apps structured across multiple files using a *class based approach* and more advanced Python features like `async`.

+## Prerequisites

-I will assume you have a *basic skill level* corresponding to the what you get from the [Basic Tutorials](../basic/index.md).
+We assume a *basic level of Panel skills* corresponding to the skills that can be acquired from the [Basic Tutorial](../basic/index.md).

 ## Get Started